timewave-computer/valence-services/contracts/services/rebalancer/README.md

 `Priority` - will fulfil the override amount in order of priority.
 The priority is determined by the order of the targets in the targets list.

-Ex: Lets assume we have the next targets
+Example: Lets assume we have the following targets:
 1. Target A - 25%
 2. Target B - 25%
 3. Target C - 50%